Restore. Protect. Smile.

 There are several types of crowns, each suited to different teeth, goals, and situations.
 The material used can affect the crown’s appearance, strength, and cost.

-These are made from tooth-coloured materials and are often used on front teeth.
-They blend in well and provide a natural look.
+1. Ceramic crowns: These are made from tooth-coloured materials and are often used on front teeth.
+They are designed to blend with nearby teeth and provide a tooth-coloured appearance.

-Zirconia is a strong ceramic material that is suitable for both front and back teeth.
-It is known for its durability and clean appearance.
+4. Zirconia crowns: Zirconia is a strong ceramic material that is suitable for both front and back teeth.
+It is commonly used for durability and a tooth-coloured appearance.

 At Eversmile Dental, your dentist will help you choose the right type of tooth crown in Bunbury based on your goals, tooth condition, and where the crown needs to be placed.